scottbromander/Spring_Thymeleaf_Example/readme.md

 # Spring Boot + Thymeleaf + REST API Project

+Part of the code examples from `Web Development Concepts for Everyone` course by Scott Bromander.

 This is a simple **Spring Boot** project using **Thymeleaf** for server-side rendering and a basic **REST API** to serve data.
 The client-side JavaScript fetches data from the API and dynamically updates the page.

 ---